MRCYODev/Delisted-Games-from-Google-Playstore/README.md

 # Important Notice to Developers
 We respect the rights of all developers.
 If you are the developer of a game featured in our archive and prefer not to have your game included, please let us know.
 You can easily open an issue through our [Issue Tracker](https://github.com/MRCYODev/Delisted-Games-from-Google-Playstore/issues) to request removal.
 We will promptly address your concerns and take the necessary steps to remove your game from our archive.

+# Anti-Piracy Statement
+Our project firmly stands against piracy.
+All games in our archive were originally downloaded and backed up from the official Google Play Store while they were still available.
+We do not distribute or encourage the illegal downloading of games.
+Our goal is to preserve the memory of these games, not to infringe upon the rights of developers or publishers.

 ## Feedback
 If you encounter any issues or have game suggestions for improvement our list, please [open an issue](https://github.com/MRCYODev/Delisted-Games-from-Google-Playstore/issues)